 Outside Ermoupoli, Syros comprises a series of hills and valleys folding down to small bays and beaches, most well served by buses.

-The south-coast town of Megas Gialos has a couple of roadside beaches with pedal boats for hire, but they are rather exposed when the meltemi (dry northerly wind) sweeps in in the summer.
-Gorgeous (and sheltered) Vari Bay, further east, is the better bet with its light grey sandy beach, though the waterfront and tavernas get packed with families in high season.
+The south-coast town of Megas Gialos has a couple of beaches hard up against the main road.
+Gorgeous (and sheltered) Vari, further east, is the better bet with its sandy beach, though the waterfront and tavernas get packed with families in high season.